 - For in-depth guides to setting up a company, try Limited Company Help

-For a wide section of incorporation pacakges, visit Clever Formations
+For a wide section of incorporation pacakges, visit 1st Formations

 Running a company – what is a confirmation statement?

-Every private limited company and limited liability partnership registered in the UK is required to submit a confirmation statement to Companies House each year.
+All private limited companies and limited liability partnerships registered in the UK are required to submit a confirmation statement to Companies House each year.
 So what does this statement contain, and how often must it be submitted?

 How to close down / dissolve a limited company